juicedata/juicefs/docs/en/getting-started/_quick_start_guide.md

 3. JuiceFS Client

 :::tip
-Don’t know JuiceFS?
+Don't know JuiceFS?
 You can check first [What is JuiceFS?](../introduction/introduction.md)
 :::

 ## 1. Redis Database